Program notes are essays about classical composers and their works,

 readily enjoy and understand the music.
 I have been writing program

 notes for about twenty years, drawing upon two decades of experience

 as a classical radio announcer, pre-concert/pre-opera speaker, author

-of four books on classical music, and a university professor of music.
+of ten books on classical music, and a university professor of music.

-At this writing, my program note files contain roughly 2750 compositions,
+At this writing, my program note files contain almost 4,00000 compositions,

 ranging from the Renaissance to newly commissioned works.
 I regularly

 write new notes and have a large research library, so if you don't see